 For the second solution, ACS has developed a Unified Null driver for ACOS line of smart cards.
-The Unified Null driver will satisfy the Windows requirement to have a minidriver for the card, hence the warning from Windows every time the card is inserted will no longer appear.
+The Unified Null driver will satisfy the Windows requirement to have a minidriver for the card, hence the warning from Windows every time the card is inserted will now be removed.
 The Unified Null Driver can be downloaded automatically from Windows Update if Automatic Updates are turned ON.

-In order for Windows to recognize the ACOS3 Contactless card and use the Unified Null Driver, the ATS must be customized, which needs to be done by ACS.
-Please contact your ACS representative regarding such request.

-In the case of the ACOS3 Contactless card, the ATS value will be:
+In order for Windows to recognize the ACOS3 smart card to use the Unified Null driver, the ATR must be customized.
+In the case of ACOS3, the ATR should be: